 Essentially, a signature refers to a mark an individual makes on a document (or another instrument) to acknowledge that they agree to or accept conditions that are outlined by what they're signing.

-As business gets more global every day, the rise of digital signatures has changed the way people do business and sign contracts.
-The process of printing, signing, and scanning business documents is too time-consuming for the way we do business in a modern world.
-Digital signatures offer a much more streamlined solution that saves both time and money.
+As business becomes more global every day, digital signatures have changed how people do business and sign contracts.
+The process of printing, signing, and scanning business documents is too time-consuming for modern business.
+Digital signatures offer a more streamlined solution that saves both time and money.

 An electronic signature, also known as an e-signature or typed signature, is created when someone types their name on a document or pastes a scanned image of their handwritten signature.
-As we move further into a digital world where the concept of a handwritten signature is somewhat outdated, the scope of what constitutes a legal signature has shifted significantly.
+As we move further into a digital world where handwritten signatures are somewhat outdated, the scope of what constitutes a legal signature has shifted significantly.

 Particularly for freelancers, electronic signatures simplify the whole process of signing important business documents like contracts, quotes, proposals, retainer agreements, and other types of forms.